asreview/asreview-covid19/Covid19_preprints_dataset/README.md

 ## The COVID19 preprints dataset

-The [COVID19 preprints dataset](https://github.com/nicholasmfraser/covid19_preprints) is created by Nicholas Fraser and Bianca Kramer, by collecting metadata of COVID19-related preprints with DOIs registered with Crossref or DataCite, and from arXiv.
+The [COVID19 preprints dataset](https://github.com/nicholasmfraser/covid19_preprints) is created by [Nicholas Fraser](https://github.com/nicholasmfraser) and [Bianca Kramer](https://github.com/bmkramer), by collecting metadata of COVID19-related preprints with DOIs registered with Crossref or DataCite, and from arXiv.

 The most recent version of the dataset can be downloaded here (csv):
 [https://github.com/nicholasmfraser/covid19_preprints/blob/master/data/covid19_preprints.csv](https://github.com/nicholasmfraser/covid19_preprints/blob/master/data/covid19_preprints.csv).
 All versions are archived on [Figshare](https://doi.org/10.6084/m9.figshare.12033672).

-Version 5 of the dataset (dated April 26, 2020) contains metadata of 6.3K preprints related to COVID-19 from > 15 preprint servers.
+Version 6 of the dataset (dated May 3, 2020) contains metadata of 7.4K preprints related to COVID-19 from > 15 preprint servers.

 ![Covid19 preprints](https://github.com/nicholasmfraser/covid19_preprints/blob/master/outputs/figures/covid19_preprints_day_cumulative.png)